buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ### Without Proficiency

-Using a weapon without the appropriate proficiency, meaning not having the Weapon List of the weapon's class, imposes a -1d6 penalty to the Attack Roll.
+Using a weapon without the appropriate proficiency, meaning not having the Weapon List of the weapon' \*\*s class, imposes a -1d6 penalty to the Attack Roll.

-You cannot use a weapon's Versatile capability if you don't know how to use it.
+You cannot use a weapon' \*\*s Versatile capability if you don' \*\*t know how to use it.
 Kicks and Punches or a Simple Weapon can be used without penalty even without specific proficiencies.

 ### Throwing Weapons